-- students will be appropriately advised about the formal application process for the fourth year clinical phase at a hospital school of medical technology. - 3.
-Students should apply one year in advance of their anticipated entrance into the hospital training phase.
-Therefore, applications should be made during the first five weeks of the junior year.
-At the end of their sophomore year, students who have not achieved a cumulative GPA of 3.0 or higher in science courses will be advised not to apply for the clinical phase studies.
+- end of their sophomore year, students who have not achieved a cumulative GPA of 3.0 or higher in science courses will be advised not to apply for the clinical phase studies.
 All "D's" in science courses (biology, chemistry, and physics) must be removed prior to formal application to hospital schools of medical technology for the fourth year clinical training phase. - 4.
 At the end of their junior year, students must have completed approximately 90 semester hours of college credits, including the following course requirements in science and mathematics: - a.
 16 Semester Hours Biology - b.
 16 Semester Hours Chemistry and Biochemistry - c.
 6 Semester Hours Mathematics